vmkdaily/vFlux-Stats-Kit/README.md

 <br>

-> Tip: The technique shown (using a variable) is for high performance.
-If you want to pipe you can also `Get-FluxCompute | Write-FluxCompute`.
+> Tip: If you want to pipe you can also `Get-FluxCompute | Write-FluxCompute`

 <br>